mujtaba-a-khan/call-analytics-system/docs/clean-code.md

 **Data & State**
 - Immutable by default: copy incoming DataFrames before mutating.
-- No magic numbers: thresholds live in config (TOML/YAML), never inline.
+- Thresholds are available in config (TOML/YAML), never used inline.
 - Favour pure functions—inputs in, outputs out, no hidden I/O.

 **Types, Docs, Comments**
 - Type-annotate public APIs and return types.
 - Docstrings explain the why; comments document non-obvious trade-offs.
-- Delete stale comments—the code is the source of truth.
+- Delete stale comments, the code is the source of truth.

 **Errors & Logging**
 - Fail fast when there is nothing useful to do.